 These options include things such as:

 Age group: even though you establish an age in your profile, many of the drills allow you to try different ages.
-Beer leaguers, nobody will know when you choose the youngest age (those kids are good nowadays!) but we think this will be particularly useful for younger goalies who want to see what pro shots look like, or want to warm up by challenging their visual system before hitting the ice to see their teammates seemingly shoot in slow motion.
+Beer leaguers, nobody will know when you choose the youngest age (those kids are good nowadays!) but we think this will be particularly useful for younger goalies who want to see what pro shots look like, or want to warm up by challenging their visual system before heading to the rink.

 The light grey "box control" lines adjust as the puck moves in the drill, guiding the goaltender in deciding the best way to fill the space.